itchannel/fordpass-ha/README.md

 **This will take up to 5 mins to update from the car once the service has been run**

+###
+Click on options and choose imperial or metric to display in km/miles.
+Takes effect on next restart of home assistant.
+Default is Metric

 ## Currently Working